 I've known since my junior year of high school that I wanted to be a physical therapist.
 I played recreational and competitive soccer for 12 years and have always loved being physically active.
 I found physical therapy to be a place where my love for physical activity and my interest in the medical field intertwined.
 I received my Bachelor's degree from Weber State University in Athletic Therapy in 2017, all while working as a therapy aide in an outpatient clinic.
 In December of 2020, I graduated from Rocky Mountain University of Health Professions as a Doctor of Physical Therapy.

 As a physical therapist, I am passionate about connecting with my patients and creating meaningful relationships in order to help them achieve their goals through movement.
 I have always known that I wanted to work in outpatient orthopedics as a result of my own bouts of rehabilitation and love of athletics.
 After deciding to take the bench on soccer following two ACL tears, I found myself taking aerial fitness classes.
-With my experience training and teaching aerials for 8 years, I hope to someday utilize my skills to specialize in treating this niche group of patients with a personal understanding of the demands circus arts place on the body.
+With my experience training and teaching aerials since 2014, I hope to someday utilize my skills to specialize in treating this niche group of patients with a personal understanding of the demands circus arts place on the body.